 More broadly, the future of global trade remains uncertain, as countries look to decrease reliance on the global supply chain and nations with differing values.
-Increased protectionism and economic nationalism could reshape global alliances and financial systems as the supply of critical goods of economic and national importance (e.g., energy, critical minerals, semiconductors) remains one of the top priorities of governments.
-The Issuer will continue to monitor these developments and others, and will assess the implications they have on it.
-Failure to properly manage this risk may adversely impact the Issuer's financial performance, position and prospects.
+Increased global polarization, protectionist measures, including protectionist trade policies and the imposition of tariffs, and economic nationalism could reshape global alliances and financial systems as the supply of critical goods of economic and national importance (e.g., energy, critical minerals, semiconductors) remains one of the top priorities of governments.
+Furthermore, a volatile geopolitical environment could generate an increase in espionage and foreign interference activities that indirectly or directly impact the financial services sector.
+The Issuer will continue to monitor these developments and others, and will assess the implications they have on the Issuer.

+Failure to effectively manage this risk may adversely impact the Issuer's financial performance, position and prospects.

-1.5 Environmental and social risk (including climate change)
+1.5 Environmental and social risk

 Environmental and Social ("E&S") risk is the potential for an E&S issue associated with the Issuer, a client, transaction, product, supplier or activity, to have a negative impact on the Issuer, including its financial position, operations, legal and regulatory compliance, or reputation.
-E&S risks may be a result of the manner in which the Issuer, a supplier or a client manages E&S issues or relationships with stakeholders and communities.
+It refers to the risk the Issuer faces as a result of the manner in which the Issuer, a supplier or a client manages E&S issues or relationships with stakeholders and communities.
+Because different stakeholders and communities may have divergent views on E&S issues, any actual or perceived action or inaction by the Issuer in the management of an E&S issue may be perceived negatively by at least some stakeholders and, as a result, may increase the Issuer's E&S risks.

-E&S issues include, but are not limited to, site contamination, waste management, land and resource use, biodiversity, water quality and availability, climate change, environmental regulation, human rights (including, but not limited to social and racial inequality and Indigenous Peoples' rights), and community engagement.
+E&S issues include, but are not limited to, climate change, site contamination, waste management, land and resource use, biodiversity, water quality and availability, environmental regulation, human rights (including, but not limited to social and racial inequality and Indigenous Peoples' rights), diversity and inclusion, and community engagement.